Aung San Suu Kyi has some of her prison sentences reduced by Myanmar's military-led government | Law-Order

 The army leader also granted amnesty to 125 foreign prisoners and 22 members of ethnic armed groups, it added.
 The announcement said he dropped cases against 72 people connected to ethnic armed groups.

-It wasn't immediately clear if any of the released prisoners included the thousands of political detainees locked up for opposing army rule.
+It wasn't immediately clear if any of the released prisoners included the thousands of political detainees locked up for opposing military rule.

+The justice ministry of the shadow National Unity Government, which views itself as the country's legitimate administrative body, called on the country's military rulers to immediately release all detained political prisoners including Suu Kyi, saying they were unjustly arrested and sentenced.

-MRTV said it was necessary to extend the state of emergency for another six months because there is still a lot of work to be done to return the country to normalcy and time is needed to prepare for an election.
+MRTV quoted Acting President Myint Swe as saying "it was necessary" to extend the state of emergency for another six months because there is still a lot of work to be done to return the country to "normalcy" and time is needed to prepare for elections.

-The clemency also came three weeks after Thai Foreign Minister Don Pramudwinai met Suu Kyi in prison, becoming the first foreign visitor to be granted access to her since she was detained.
+Thai Foreign Minister Don Pramudwinai met Suu Kyi in prison three weeks ago, becoming the first foreign visitor to be granted access to her since she was detained.
 Don told journalists she was in good health and conveyed her willingness to engage in talks to resolve the crisis gripping her strife-torn nation.

-Suu Kyi has been unable to give her version of the July 9 meeting, said to have lasted about an hour-and-a-half.
-Myanmar's military confirmed the meeting had been held, but said it had no details because its was one-on-one between the ousted leader and the Thai diplomat.
+Suu Kyi has been unable to give her version of the July 9 meeting, said to have lasted about an hour and a half.
+Myanmar's military confirmed the meeting took place but said it had no details because it was one-on-one between the ousted leader and the Thai diplomat.

-Don revealed the event when he was attending a meeting in the Indonesian capital, Jakarta, of the Association of Southeast Asian Nations.
-ASEAN has been seeking to mediate an end to the violent conflict in Myanmar, which some members believe destabilises the region.
+Don revealed his visit to Suu Kyi during a meeting of the Association of Southeast Asian Nations in the Indonesian capital, Jakarta.

+ASEAN has been seeking to mediate an end to the violent conflict in Myanmar, which some members believe destabilizes the region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)